Of Mice and Men (1992 film): Differences between the film and book

-Release and reception
+Release

+Premiere

 On April 16, 1992, Gilles Jacob, director of the Cannes Film Festival, announced the 27 films competing in the "Official Competition" category, including Of Mice and Men.
-The film premiered the next month, and was Sinise's second film to compete at Cannes, after the 1988 feature Miles from Home.
+The film premiered the next month and was Sinise's second film to compete at Cannes, after the 1988 feature Miles from Home.
 After viewing Of Mice and Men, critic Don Marshall noted how the audience gave a standing ovation to its cast.
-Marshall said he was "surprised" that the film did not win an award, although Sinise was nominated for the Palme d'Or, given to the director of the best featured film.
+Marshall said he was "surprised" that the film did not win an award, although Sinise was nominated for the Palme d'Or, given to the director of the best-featured film.

+Box office

 The film made its American debut on October 2, 1992, and grossed $5,471,088 from a total of 398 theaters.
-Despite what the Los Angeles Daily News described as a "poor box office performance", the film received positive critical acclaim.
+The Los Angeles Daily News described the film's box office performance as poor.

+Critical reception

+Of Mice and Men received positive critical acclaim.

 Critic Roger Ebert complimented the cast on their attention to detail.
 Writing for Variety, Todd McCarthy was impressed at the set design, and contrasted the film's "lovely, burnished hues" with the studio-produced 1939 film.
 He went on to say that the actors' performances were "sterling" and gave the supporting cast positive reception.

 Vincent Canby of The New York Times also praised the physical production and supporting cast, but added that the film "is not very exciting", possibly because "looking back at Lennie and George with the perspective of time robs them of their urgency."
 The Austin Chronicle's Steve Davis called Of Mice and Men "unassuming but well-made".

+Home media

 MGM released Of Mice and Men on VHS in 1993 and on Video CD in 1995.
 The film was later released as a DVD by MGM Home Entertainment on March 4, 2003.
 The DVD is featured in widescreen with English, French, and Spanish subtitles, and has the option of French dubbing.
 The film was then released on Blu-ray by Olive Films on January 19, 2016.